iavofficial/IAVFrontendFramework/README.md

 const exampleTranslation = <div>Example translation: {t("Imprint")}</div>;
 ```

-If you want to initialize i18next your own way (for example to specify an interpolation function) you can define an initialization function and pass it to the *DisaPage* component by using the *initI18Next* property.
+If you want to initialize i18next your own way (for example to specify an interpolation function) you can define an initialization function and pass it to the *UILayer* component by using the *initI18Next* property.
 If the user hasn't accepted cookies, i18next will be initialized by the framework regardless whether this property is specified or not.
 In case the *initI18Next* property is specified the function will be executed when the user accepts cookies.\
 An example:
 ```javascript
 const initFunction = () => {